shS83/shS83/README.md

 - Hi.
-I'm Santeri Saarinen.
+I'm Santeri Saarinen aka Prometheus Alexander.
-- I'm interested in Python, Javascript and Rust.
+- I'm interested in Python, Javascript and Rust. bash scripting and nowadays fish scripting is also very fun.
 - You can reach me through Github.

 <!---